 Some organizations will be prepared to offer a cash payment instead of carrying over the unused PTO days.
 This could be a contingency arrangement if a whole team of workers have had to carry PTO days over because of operational pressures.

 Recognizing Public Holidays

 It is commonplace to offer PTO for a number of public holidays throughout the year.
 This is not enforced by law, but most smart organizations will do this.
-The ten public holidays that most organizations will grant with PTO are:
+The eleven public holidays that most organizations will grant with PTO this 2021 are:

 - January 1 – New Year’s Day

 - Third Monday in January – Martin Luther King Day

 - January 20 – Inauguration Day